zchee/golang-wiki/gopls.md

 ### Installation

-First, install `gopls` by running `go install golang.org/x/tools/cmd/gopls`.
+First, install `gopls` by running `go get -u golang.org/x/tools/cmd/gopls`.
 We suggest using VSCode with the Go plugin.
 The required settings are:

 ```json
 "go.useLanguageServer": true,